Otters know when they are being watched – Visitor’ and ‘Observer’ Effect on Zoo-Housed Giant Otters

 Research for the study took place during 2020 as COVID-19 lockdown restrictions were easing.
 It was important for determining whether reduced footfall because of the pandemic had impacted the welfare of zoo-housed animals.

 The behaviour and enclosure use of the otters was observed primarily by UCS graduate Edward Jones.
 Over a series of eighteen non-consecutive days, eighty hours of data was collected either by a human observer or cameras.
 This allowed the researchers to investigate while no one was present at the exhibits, a crucial part of the research.
-Connor McMillan, Keeper at the New Forest Wildlife Park helped facilitate the research process.
+The whole New Forest Wildlife Park team kindly helped facilitate the research process.

 The study focussed on four giant otters across two groups, one pair in an on-show enclosure and the other pair in an off-show enclosure.
 One particularly interesting observation was how a change in zone use differed between the individual otters, with the more dominant having priority use of the indoor zones when observers were present.